 Oat Flour.
 If you don't have oat flour on hand, not to worry.
 You can easily make oat flour by using organic gluten-free quick rolled oats and putting them into a Vitamix and blending until the oats turn into a flour.
 This is the method I use and can't remember the last time I actually purchased a bag of oat flour.

 Quick Rolled Oats.
 You'll want to make sure you use "gluten-free" quick rolled oats if you need the cookies to be gluten-free.
 I haven't tested the recipe using any other variety of oats so I don't know if another kind of oats would work.

 Coconut Sugar.
 Feel free to substitute with organic brown sugar or your favorite organic granular sweetener.

 Coconut Oil.
 I don't care for the flavor or smell of unrefined coconut oil so I used organic refined coconut oil which does not have a coconut flavor or coconut smell.
 Keep in mind that if you use unrefined coconut oil it could change the flavor of the cookies.

 Tapioca Flour.
 I added this ingredient to give the cookies a crispy texture.
 I haven't tested them without it.

 Tahini.
 I added this to add a little healthy fat to the cookies but you could omit it if you prefer.

 Vanilla Bean Powder.
 You can substitute with 100% pure organic vanilla extract in the same amount, or alcohol-free vanilla extract if you need them to be Medical Medium compliant.

 Chocolate Chips.
-I like to use Enjoy Life semi-sweet chocolate chips but you will need to use organic bittersweet 85% cacao chocolate chips if you need them to be Medical Medium compliant.
+I like to use Enjoy Life semi-sweet chocolate chips but if you need the recipe to be 100% Medical Medium compliant, you will need to omit the chocolate chips or use organic bittersweet 85% cacao dark chocolate chips if you aren't sensitive to chocolate/cacao.